Sohn6523/BeerMolt-DataScience-Template/README.md

 │   │   ├── predict_model.py
 │   │   └── train_model.py
 │   │
+│   │── preprocessing  <- Scripts to create data preprocessing or generating │   │
 │   └── visualization  <- Scripts to create exploratory and results oriented visualizations │       └── visualize.py
+│
+├── venv               <- Virtual environment in this project.
 │
 └── tox.ini            <- tox file with settings for running tox; see tox.readthedocs.io
 ```